luudoanh/react-native-reanimated-dnd/README.md

 ## 🎬 Video Showcase

-**See the library in action** with these interactive demonstrations showcasing key features and use cases.
+**See the library in action** with these demos showcasing some of the key features and use cases.

 <div align="center">